topasmc/extensions/ProtonRBE/README.txt

 Full documentation is found at http://topas.readthedocs.io/en/latest/extensions/rbe.html

+These extension scorers require TOPAS version 3.1 or later.

 The directory consists of the following file types:
 Scorers:
 TsScoreDose* : These score quantities in the ProcessHits function like normal scorers.

 RBE Scorers: These do not have a ProcessHits function and instead combine scored properties (dose, LET, etc) to RBE or biological dose, etc.